camunda/camunda-docs/docs/self-managed/setup/deploy/local/c8run.md

 A success notification will display when complete.
 [Start a new process instance](/docs/components/modeler/desktop-modeler/start-instance.md) to view your running process in Operate.

-### Use custom Connectors
+### Use built-in and custom Connectors

-C8Run supports adding [custom Connectors](/docs/components/connectors/custom-built-connectors/connector-sdk.md) for use in modeling.
+Desktop Modeler [automatically fetches](components/modeler/desktop-modeler/use-connectors/#fetch-camunda-8-connector-templates-automatically) templates for pre-built Connectors.
+[Custom Connectors](/docs/components/connectors/custom-built-connectors/connector-sdk.md) can also be added to your C8Run distribution.

 To add a custom Connector: